rayepps/blog/_posts/2016-07-14-Essentials-of-AutoMapper.md

 photo_credit_url: "https://unsplash.com/search/map?photo=RFId0_7kep4"
 author: ray_krow
 intro: > # "tag:"
-  AutoMapper is an amazing tool but it takes organization and a certain level of comfort with its tooling to truly use it well.
+  C#'s AutoMapper is an amazing ORM library but it takes organization and a certain level of familiarity with its tooling to truly use it well.
+In this post well look at good practices and some hidden gems.
 tags:
   - title: C#
   - title: .NET